Roosevelt University (BA in Mathematics)

 I am an awesome math teacher because I provide my students with various resources that changes the instructional procedure, create conversation that allow my students to know and talk about how they use math in everyday living.
 This process allows my students to be engaged in math and build upon their knowledge to reason, communicate and solve problems.
 This process is used in whatever they do in real-life.
 So I connect math to real-life.

 I have a very high success rate with my students I have taught over the years.
 I understand the anxiety associated with math, however, working with me as a tutor, I will provide an environment that eliminates anxiety and provide techniques that will generate success in a math class.
 I received my Bachelor of Arts in Mathematics from Roosevelt University in December 1986 and a Master of Arts in Curriculum and Instruction/Administrative Option with honors from Ferris State University in December 2006.
-I started my educational career in 1987 where I worked in
+I started my educational career in 1987 where I worked in various school environments in Chicago as a middle and high school

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.